Fort Smith's Peak Innovation Center building completion delayed to spring

 Ditto said Hoar Program Management is also in negotiation to finalize the final price on the project.

-The center project is a part of the School District's Vision 2023 capital improvement program, being paid for by a millage increase Fort Smith and Barling residents approved in May 2018.
+The center project is a part of the district's Vision 2023 capital improvement program, being paid for by a millage increase Fort Smith and Barling residents approved in May 2018.

 The 5.558-mill increase, which moved the district property tax rate from 36.5 mils to 42.058 mils, will generate about $120 million.
 It was the first of its kind in Fort Smith since 1987.

 Deputy Superintendent Martin Mahan said the project is expected to go over budget, although he didn't specify by how much.
-However, the School District is "trending neutral" in millage projects overall.
+However, the district is "trending neutral" in millage projects overall.

-Ditto said the project has more than $22.1 million from various sources, including more than $13.7 million in millage from the School District.
+Ditto said the project has raised more than $22.1 million from various sources, including more than $13.7 million in millage from the district.
 However, only about $17.5 million is allocated to construction.

 The School Board also approved selling 3.36 acres of the Peak property to the Department of Transportation for the Arkansas 255 project during its meeting June 14.
-The proceeds from the sale -- $180,525 -- is among the money allocated to construction, according to Ditto.
+Proceeds from the sale -- $180,525 -- are among the money allocated to construction, Ditto said.

 Peak Innovation Center